jbee/jbee.github.io/lex/index.md

 Rules are byte instructions designed to give the appearance of syntax, but there is none.
 It is a byte-encoded interpreted language.
-Thou some instructions are no-ops used as markers.

 **Sets**